ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 1. The leader and each helper can establish a helper-authenticated secure channel.
 1. The collector and leader can establish a leader-authenticated secure channel.
-1. The collector has chosen an HPKE key pair.
+1. The collector has chosen an HPKE configuration and corresponding secret key.
-1. Each helper has chosen an HPKE key pair.
+1. The helper has chosen an HPKE configuration and corresponding secret key.
-1. Each helper has chosen a key for an AEAD scheme.

 [TODO: It would be clearer to include a "pre-conditions" section prior to each "phase" of the protocol.]